cyverse-archive/DiscoveryEnvironmentBackend/services/saved-searches/README.md

 This destroys ALL saved searches for the user.
 To remove a single saved search, get the saved searches, update the JSON to remove the unwanted saved search, and POST the new JSON.

+Delete performs no error checking to ensure that the user exists first.
+Doing so forces the client to handle an exceptional case even though the system ends up in the correct state.

 ### Error reporting

 If the user doesn't exist, you will receive a 404 status and a message similar to the following: